-The Heritage M.Ed. in Educational Administration program is for educators who aspire to become public- or private-school administration leaders, especially in the role of building principal.
+The Heritage Principal/Program Administrator certificate and M.Ed. in Educational Administration programs have been hand-crafted for educators who aspire to become school leaders, especially in the role of building principal.

-Heritage’s individual attention and holistic approach to your education ensures you leave as a well-prepared leader.
+Heritage’s individual attention and holistic approach to your education ensures you leave as a well-prepared leader in the ever-changing and advancing education environment.
 Instructors include superintendents, assistant superintendents, and principals with years of experience in their fields.
-You’ll learn the latest educational theory and gain real-world insights from people who know what works.
+You’ll learn the latest in educational theory and gain real-world experience and insights from people who know what works.

 Heritage makes continuing education fit your busy life.
-The Educational Administration degree is conveniently offered in Tri-Cities, Toppenish, and online.
-In addition, face-to-face classes are held on Friday evenings and during weekends so that you can continue to work while earning your degree.
+The Educational Administration degree is conveniently offered online and in Tri-Cities, Seattle and Toppenish, with online, in-person, and hybrid courses.

 To qualify for the Principal/Program Administrator Certification program, you must have at least a bachelor's degree or a master's degree, and either a Residency Teacher Certificate with at least three years of documented successful school-based experience in an instructional role with students, or an Educational Staff Associate (ESA) Certificate.